rec/gitz/doc/git-delete.rst

 By default, branches named `main`, `master` and `develop` are protected, which means they cannot be deleted.

-Using the --all/-a flag allows protected branches to be deleted.
+Using the --protected/-p flag allows protected branches to be deleted.

 It's also possible to change which branches are protected by setting the environment variable GITZ_PROTECTED_BRANCHES to a list of branches separated by colons, or to an empty string to turn off protection entirely.

+The special branch name `.` means the current branch.

 DANGER
 ======